keeganmjgreen/Energy-Renewables-ClimateChange/posts.md

 ### France gets 70% of its electricity from nuclear power.

 <p>That’s a lot.
-For the US, it’s about 20%, which doesn’t seem like a lot until compared to how much the world gets from wind and solar combined—only about 7% as of 2021.</p>
+For the US, it’s about 20%, which doesn’t seem like a lot until compared to how much the world gets from wind and solar combined—in 2022, only about 12%.</p>

+## Post 23

+Compared to other types of power plants, nuclear produces more energy for a fraction of the building materials, reducing its cost, space, and environmental impact.
+However, unlike wind and solar, building a nuclear plant can be an expensive and decade-long commitment.

+### Nuclear plants are built with less material per megawatt-hour than solar, hydropower, wind, and geothermal.

+<p>Less than two tons of material—mostly concrete—go into building a nuclear power plant on average for every megawatt-hour of electricity produced.</p><p>For reference, about four tons of concrete, about eight tons of steel, about three tons of glass, and about two tons of other materials per megawatt-hour, on average, go into a solar farm.</p>

+## Post 24

+Nuclear power in Japan, even with the Fukushima disaster, is safer than generating electricity from coal or natural gas; nuclear power has reduced fewer years of life than coal or natural gas would’ve had nuclear plants never been built.

+### Nuclear power is not 100% safe.
+Few energy sources are.
+But nuclear power is safer than fossil fuels.

+<p>Specifically, nuclear power causes fewer deaths on average per terawatt-hour of electricity produced than burning any fossil fuel: about 0.07 deaths or fewer compared to about 25 deaths caused by coal alone—the worst offender.</p><p>These take into account sourcing the fuels, any harmful air pollution, and everything in between.</p><p>However, nuclear power plants can be made even safer through further innovation.</p>